msp-strath/cs208-logic/pages/equality.md

 ### Exercise 3 : Abelian Groups

-A [abelian group](https://en.wikipedia.org/wiki/Abelian_group) is a generalisation of the ideas of addition and multiplication of numbers.
-We assume there is an operation ‘combine’ that combines two things (e.g., adding or multiplying), an operation ‘inv’ that takes the inverse of a thing (e.g., negation or reciprocal), and a value ‘emp’ that has no effect when combined with something else (e.g., zero for addition, or one for multiplication).
+An [abelian group](https://en.wikipedia.org/wiki/Abelian_group) is a generalisation of the ideas of addition and multiplication of numbers.
+We assume there is an operation ‘combine’ that combines two things (e.g., adding or multiplying), an operation ‘inv’ that takes the inverse of a thing (e.g., negation or reciprocal), and a value ‘emp()’ that has no effect when combined with something else (e.g., zero for addition, or one for multiplication).
 What makes an abelian group *abelian* and not just a group is that it does not matter what order things are combined in: ‘combine(x,y) = combine(y,x)’.

 The axioms of an abelian group are: